Eklavya99/Course-Projects/README.md

 # Course-Projects
-Projects that were a part of the courses I took
+Projects that were part of the courses I took